 The term 'pitching' is used in all the arts.
 One definition of 'pitch' is 'sales presentation'.
 You sell yourself, your idea or your project to interested parties.
 The pitch is short, original and concise.
 Pitching takes place in the context of a competition, at a festival or on a (digital) platform.
 Usually it is a live presentation.
 Sometimes the term pitch is used for a written account of your idea.

 There are all kinds of platforms where creative minds can present their ideas, such as TED and Het beste idee van Nederland, as well as crowd-funding sites such as Crowdaboutnow and Voordekunst.
-Each organisation or platform where you can pitch determines the precise amount of time available for your pitch, but assume somewhere around 7 minutes.
+Each organisation or platform where you can pitch determines the precise amount of time available for your pitch, but assume somewhere around 5 to 10 minutes.
 Make sure to keep your target group in mind.
 You hold a different pitch to potential customers or clients than to a fund that provides grants.

 The elevator pitch is between 30 seconds and 2 minutes and primarily targets the network environment.
 You use it at a party, seminar, or interval in a performance, but also during a job interview.
 It is a short presentation in which you enthusiastically explain who you are and what you do.